tooth2/3D-Sensor-Fusion/README.md

 ### 2.Compute Lidar-based TTC
 * `computeTTCLidar` function : Compute Lidar-based TTC
     * Compute the time-to-collision in second for all matched 3D objects using only Lidar measurements from the matched bounding boxes between current and previous frame
-    * from both previous and current fame, add closest distance to Lidar points
+    * from both previous and current fame, add distance to Lidar points within the ego lane (assuming lane width=4.0)
     * outlier Lidar points are excluded which are away more than +/- lanewidth/2 (i.e. left/right lanes).
     * Even though Lidar is a reliable sensor, erroneous measurements may still occur.
 When searching for the closest points, such errorneous measurements will pose a problem as the estimated distance will be too small.
-Thurs from previous and current Frame, minXCurr and minXPrev are recorded to cope with a certain number of outliers.
+Thurs from previous and current Frame, `minXCurr` and `minXPrev` are calculated by taking average for both frames to cope with a certain number of outliers.
+Thus, the `minXCurr` and `minXPrev` are the average distances of lidar points within ego lane in the current and previous frames from preceding vehicles, respectively.
     * `TTC = minXCurr/(minXPrev-minXCurr) * 1/frameRate` from two successive frames, where frameRate is required to compute the delta time between frames and TTC will hold the result of the computation.
     * TTC computation from the Lidar sensor is based on two noisy distance measurements whereas Radar sensor is more accurate due to direct measurement from relative velocity.